foundersandcoders/old-morning-challenges/README.md

 The challenge is to ***make the test pass***.

 The order of the challenges is newest first
 (i.e. reverse chronological, or oldest at the bottom of this readme ...)

+To view the challenge in your browser visit: http://morning-challenge.herokuapp.com/

 ## Tuesday 19th May 2015 > 20150519.html